 4. How does CI/CD automation improve ROI?

-By catching bugs early, pipelines reduce rework, cut release delays, and lower production risks — all of which save costs and increase market competitiveness.
+By catching bugs early, pipelines reduce rework, cut release delays, and lower production risks all of which save costs and increase market competitiveness.
+Implementing a solid Test Automation Strategy ensures these gains are sustained.

 5. What’s the biggest challenge in CI/CD automation?

 Test reliability and execution speed.
-Overcoming these requires strong frameworks, parallel execution, and continuous optimisation.
+Overcoming these requires strong frameworks, parallel execution, and continuous optimization via Continuous Testing in DevOps.

 In modern software delivery, speed alone isn’t enough.
 True success comes from balancing velocity with quality.
 CI/CD test automation integration makes this balance possible by embedding continuous testing into every stage of development.